sauradip/night_image_semantic_segmentation/README.md

-# What's There in the Dark, ICIP19
+# What's There in the Dark, ICIP19 ( ICIP "Spotlight Paper" )

 This is the official github repository for the paper "What's There in The Dark" accepted in IEEE International Conference in Image Processing 2019 (ICIP19) , Taipei, Taiwan. [ [Paper](https://ieeexplore.ieee.org/abstract/document/8803299/authors#authors) ]